Historical Apoplexy · State Legislative Adaptations · North Carolina

 FINDINGS RELATING TO FOOD AND COMMODITY INSECURITY:

-years, with more than 607,000 people facing food insecurity in
+More than 607,000 people face food insecurity in central and

 (b) North Carolina's agricultural sector generates approximately